 Dad, you hold us safe in the storm and save the day when you:

-- tell us that a B is just as good as an A because we did our best (believe it or not, we’re harder on ourselves than you can imagine and we need you to ally with the part of us that tried, not the part of us that was less than perfect.
-Disappointing you hurts more than the low grade)
+- Tell us that a B is just as good as an A because we did our best (Believe it or not, we’re harder on ourselves than you can imagine and we need you to ally with the part of us that tried, not the part of us that was less than perfect because disappointing you hurts more than the low grade)

-- help us fill out our FAFSA with patience and attention to detail
+- Help us fill out our FAFSA---and other complicated forms---with patience and attention to detail

-- make amends when you’ve said or done something that doesn’t align with your heart toward us
+- Make amends and ask forgiveness when you’ve said or done something to hurt us, especially when it doesn’t align with your heart toward us